-The libraries are installed along with the game in the mcpi/api/java and mcpi/api/python directories.
+The libraries are installed along with the game in the /opt/minecraft-pi/api/java and api/python directories.

-The following example is written in Python and uses Mojang’s python api library, the first task is to create a directory for your API program and copy the python library to it.
+The following example is written in Python and uses Mojang’s python api library.

-We need to create a directory to put our program and api library into.
+We need to create a directory to put our program into.

-Open Idle (or your favourite editor) and create a program file called minecraft-magpi.py in the ~/minecraft-magpi directory
+Open the Python 2 editor Idle (or your favourite editor) and create a program file called minecraft-magpi.py in the ~/minecraft-magpi directory

 We are going to need 3 modules, the minecraft.py and block.py modules from the minecraft directory containing the library we just copied and the standard time module so we can introduce delays into our program.

 import mcpi.minecraft as minecraft

 Next, we need to use the Minecraft class in the python library to create a connection to the game’s server, this object will also be how we interact with the game and will provide access to all the functions.
 When your program runs this statement, Minecraft will have to be running and you will need to be in a game, otherwise you will get errors.

 Using our minecraft object, mc, we can then interact with the game and send the player a message.
 We will also put a delay in using the time.sleep() function otherwise the whole program will run too fast for us to see what’s going on.

 mc.postToChat("Hello Minecraft World")